-- Full path to the \$SMRT ROOT directory. - A service account (called the \$SMRT USER in this document) to install and run the web services. - Full path to the installation root directory, used for the main installation root. - Job Management System settings. - Full path to a directory on the shared file system the jobs root directory. - Full path to a directory on the local file system on each node the tmp dir directory. - Full path to a directory on the local file system on the install node the db datadir directory. - (Optional) LDAP Settings.
-See "Configuring LDAP" on page 12 for details. - (Optional) SSL Certificate for WS02.
-See "Adding Local Users to SMRT Link Using WSO2" on page 15 for details.
+- Full path to the \$SMRT ROOT directory. - A service account (called the \$SMRT USER in this document) to install and run the web services. - Full path to the installation root directory, used for the main installation root. - · Job Management System settings. - Full path to a directory on the shared file system the jobs root directory. - Full path to a directory on the local file system on each node the tmp dir directory. - Full path to a directory on the local file system on the install node the db datadir directory. - (Optional) LDAP settings.
+See "Configuring LDAP in WSO2" on page 12 for details. - (Optional) SSL certificate for WS02 or NGINX.
+See "SMRT® Link and SSL certificate procedures" on page 18 for details.

-Installation Summary
+Installation summary

-Following are the steps for installing SMRT Link v10.1 on a new system.
-(See "Appendix A: SMRT Link Workflow Terminology" on page 23 for details.)
-To upgrade SMRT Link to v10.1 from a previous version, follow the upgrade steps on Page 7.
-SMRT Link v10.1 can be used with the following supported version of ICS:
+Following are the steps for installing SMRT Link v11.1 on a new system.
+(See "Appendix A: SMRT Link workflow terminology" on page 24 for details.)
+To upgrade SMRT Link to v11.1 from a previous version, follow the upgrade steps on Page 7.

+SMRT Link v11.1 can be used with the following supported version of ICS: